fastoch/Cloud_Computing/GCP_Fundamentals.md

 ## Google cloud billing

+Billing is established at the project level.
+This means that when you define a Google Cloud project, you link a billing account to it.

+This billing account is where you configure all your billing information.
+A billing account can be linked to zero or more projects, but projects that aren't linked to a billing account can
+only use free Google Cloud services.

+You can define budgets at the billing account level or at the project level.
+A budget can be a fixed limit, or it can be tied to another metric - for example, a percentage of the previous month's spend.

+To be notified when costs approach your budget limit, you can create an alert.

+**Reports** is a visual tool in the Google Cloud console that lets you monitor expenditure based on a project or services.

+Finally, Google Cloud also implements **quotas**, which are designed to prevent the over-consumption of resources because of an
+error or a malicious attack, protecting both account owners and the Google Cloud community as a whole.

+There are 2 types of quotas:
+- rate quotas
+- allocation quotas.
+Both are applied at the project level.

+**Rate quotas** reset after a specific time.
+For example, by default, the GKE service implements a quota of 1,000 calls to its API from each Google Cloud project every 100 seconds.
+After 100 seconds, the limit is reset.

+Allocation quotas govern the number of resources you can have in your projects.
+For example, by default, each Google Cloud project has a quota allowing it no more than 5 virtual private cloud networks.

+Although projects all start with the same quotas, you can change some of them by requesting an increase from Google Cloud support.

+If you're interested in estimating cloud computing costs on Google Cloud, you can try out the Google Cloud pricing calculator at
+cloud.google.com/products/calculator

 ## Install and configure the Cloud SDK

+SDK = software development kit

+The Cloud SDK lets users run Google Cloud command-line tools from a local desktop.
+It's a set of command-line tools that you can use to manage resources and applications hosted on Google Cloud.

+These include:
+- the **gcloud** CLI, which provides the main CLI for Google Cloud products & services
+- **gsutil**, which lets you access Cloud Storage from the CLI
+- **bq**, a command-line tool for BigQuery

+When installed, all of the tools within the Cloud SDK are located under the **bin** directory.

+To install the Cloud SDK to your desktop:
+- go to cloud.google.com/sdk
+- download the version for your OS
+- follow the instructions specific to your OS

+After the installation is complete, you'll need to configure the Clous SDK for your Google Cloud environment:
+- Run the `gcloud init` command
+- you'll be prompted for information, including your login credentials, default project, and default region and zone.

 ## Cloud shell

+Cloud Shell provides command-line access to cloud resources directly from a browser.
+It's a Debian-based VM with a persistent 5-GB home directory, which makes it easy to manage Google Cloud projects and resources.

 ## Google Cloud APIs

 ## The Cloud console mobile app